NON-TRADITIONAL WEDDING AND ELOPEMENT PHOTOGRAPHER ✶ CO, IL, FL, INFINITY & BEYOND

 HENNESSEY PHOTO CO

-I’m so stoked you’re here, and that you’re considering an elopement day in one of the raddest places to get married on earth.
-My couples aren’t coming to Colorado just for pretty views.
-They’re coming here to say fuck THEIR traditions and what the wedding industry has decided they “should” do, to have the freedom and privacy to have a wedding their own way, in a gorgeous place that becomes a special memento to their relationship that they can come back to visit.
+I’m so stoked you’re here, and that you’re considering an elopement day in one of the raddest places to get married on earth: the entire fucking state of Colorado.
+And I’ll be honest, my couples aren’t coming to this state just for the pretty views that a Colorado elopement can offer.
+They’re coming here to say fuck THEIR traditions and what the wedding industry has decided they “should” do, to have the freedom and privacy to have a wedding their own way, in a gorgeous place that becomes a special memento to their relationship that they can come back to visit (and, okay, maybe to smoke some weed, too).
 This is your non-traditional Colorado elopement guide.
-As a local, non-traditional Colorado Elopement Photographer and planning assistant that has lived here for over 10 years (and came straight out of the Midwest like most of you, too ;’)), got married here myself, and considers this state the closest thing to heaven that I can muster in my mind, you’re in the right place.
+As a local, non-traditional Colorado Elopement Photographer and experience crafting assistant that has lived here for over 10 years (and came straight out of the Midwest like most of you, too ;’)), got married here myself, has been planning and photographing elopements for over three years, and considers this state the closest thing to heaven that I can muster in my mind, you’re in the right place.
+I know it can be overwhelming planning a destination affair from scratch, but the good news is, I can help smooth all of this over for you.

-It’s hard to not just jump on pinterest, check out the latest trends, and decide you want cool wedding photos that look like that; I get it.
-Your photos are going to be bomb, but what’s important is that the memories behind them really stand out and feel like YOU.
+It’s hard to not just jump on pinterest, check out the latest trends, and decide you want cool wedding photos that look like “this”; I get it.
+Your photos are going to be bomb, I’ve got that in the bag.
+What’s most important is that the memories behind them really stand out and feel like YOU.
 If you look back on these moments and say, “I wish we had done X like we wanted”, then you might just be doing it wrong.

 Most of my couples will come to me and say: “We don’t care where we are!
 We trust you to find us an amazing spot.
 We just want a beautiful view and to say our vows intentionally.”
 I can find you an epic location in Colorado, with or without a hike, but this location is also determined by how you want to experience the rest of your day.
 So here’s some thoughts:

-This could mean kayaking the Poudre River after your vows, a picnic watching the sunrise in a place you’d always imagined (hello, Maroon Bells), snowboarding down our mountainside, getting matching tattoos after your ceremony, or driving to the top of a mountain that is now “your mountain”.
+This could mean kayaking the Poudre River after your vows, a picnic watching the sunrise in a place you’d always imagined (hello, Maroon Bells), snowboarding down our mountainsides, getting matching tattoos after your ceremony, or driving to the top of a mountain that is now “your mountain” and shaking your asses to your first dance song.
 The location we choose will be based on how you want to spend your day.

 You’re starting a new chapter, and this means you can start your own family traditions.
 Fuck their traditions; what do YOU want your legacy to say?
-Some ideas could be planting a tree on this anniversary, saving a favorite beer each year to drink on your anniversary, eating a special meal each year, going camping, going to a concert, or just taking a trip back to Colorado–what feels right to you?
+Some ideas could be planting a tree on this anniversary, saving a favorite beer each year to drink on your anniversary, eating a special meal each year, going camping, going to a concert, sharing a joint on top of a mountain on your anniversary, or just taking a trip back to Colorado and your “spot”–what feels right to you?
 How can we incorporate your new tradition into your day?

 Dare to be yourselves and dream big.
 No idea is off the table, and these ideas will be the basis on how we choose your location (it’s not location-first, trust me!).
 Need more ideas?
 Check out my Alternative Wedding Ideas blog post.